SUPPLIER VETTING

 Practical Next Step

-Use the full sourcing toolkit.
+Use the sourcing toolkit behind this workflow.

-Use the full sourcing toolkit.
+Use the sourcing toolkit behind this workflow.

 The cheapest supplier is not always the cheapest mistake.